-Studies have shown that some trauma survivors report positive changes and enhanced personal development, called “post traumatic growth” (PTG).
-Although PTG refers to any beneficial change resulting from a major life crisis or traumatic event, people generally experience positive change in the following ways: they have a renewed appreciation for life; adopt a new world view with new possibilities for themselves; feel more personal strength; feeling more satisfied spiritually, and/or their relationships improve.
+Studies have shown that some trauma survivors report positive changes and enhanced personal development, called post traumatic growth (PTG).
+PTG refers to any beneficial change resulting from a major life crisis or traumatic event, but people most commonly experience a positive shift by having a renewed appreciation for life; adopting a new world view with new possibilities for themselves; feeling more personal strength; feeling more satisfied spiritually, and/or their relationships improve.

 In the years I spent recovering from a brain injury, the result of suicide attempt, I experienced every single one of these.

 There is no standard to determine what constitutes trauma or healthy growth but it has been determined why some people experience PTG and some do not.
 As expected, it was found that people with a moderate aptitude for psychological adjustment were the most likely to show signs of PTG while those with difficulty adapting exhibited less growth.
 However, surprisingly, those who exhibited a high aptitude for psychological adjustment demonstrated the least signs of positive change perhaps because they already understand that difficulty is integral to life and were already adaptable and not that transformed by the experience.

 In an article interviewing comedian Jerry Seinfeld, he recalls being heckled and ignored as a struggling comedian in his early days.
-On one particularly soul-crushing occasion, people at a New York discotheque continued dancing right through his act as though he weren’t even on stage.
-These challenges made him a stronger person and a better performer he said.
+On one particularly soul-crushing occasion, people at a New York disco went right on dancing through his act as though he weren’t even on stage.
+Such challenges made him a stronger person and better performer he said.
 “I don’t mind suffering.
 You suffer in all things — work, relationships, whatever else you do.
 Unless you’re eating ice cream, you’re suffering,” he reflected.

 Victor Frankl, a neurologist, psychiatrist, holocaust survivor and author, said: